cssr-tools/ML_near_well/README.md

 4. Build OPM with ML integration from source https://github.com/fractalmanifold/ml_integration2opm/tree/main (needed to run the integration scripts).
+5. Clone this repo ``git clone ...``.
-5. Update the paths to OPM and OPM with ML integration in the runscripts.
+6. Update the paths to OPM and OPM with ML integration in the runscripts.
 ```
-h2o_extended/runspecs.py
-co2_2d_extended/runspecs.py
-co2_3d_extended/runspecs.py
+h2o/runspecs.py
+co2_2d/runspecs.py
+co2_3d/runspecs.py
 ```
-6. Clone this repo ``git clone ...``.

 # Usage
 You can reproduce the paper results as described below.
 To create and integrate your own